Adaptive hydrogels with spatiotemporal stiffening using pH-modulating enzymes: Conclusion

-\acresetall We have developed adaptive hydrogels capable of autonomous spatiotemporal mechanical transitions by integrating a pH-modulating enzyme, \ac{GOx}, into a pH-responsive \acl{PAM}-alginate \ac{DN} hydrogel.
-This autonomous material system harnesses chemical energy from out-of-equilibrium enzymatic reactions to drive programmable spatiotemporal soft-to-stiff transitions through localized chemical signal sensing, amplification and propagation.
+\acresetall We have developed model adaptive hydrogels capable of autonomous spatiotemporal mechanical transitions by integrating a pH-modulating enzyme, \ac{GOx}, into a pH-responsive \acl{PAM}-alginate \ac{DN} hydrogel.
+This autonomous material system offers unique mechanistic insights into chemomechanical transduction mechanisms by harnessing chemical energy from out-of-equilibrium enzymatic reactions to drive programmable spatiotemporal stiffening through localized chemical signal sensing, amplification and propagation.
 The enzymatic reaction-diffusion process generates self-sustained chemical waves with propagation speeds tunable between \qtyrange[range-phrase=~--~]{15}{44}{\um\per\minute} through systematic control of enzymatic kinetics and system's buffering capacity, following predictable power-law scaling relationships with \ac{GOx} and \acl{Fi} concentrations, and inverse scaling with CaEDTA concentration.
 Crucially, the adaptive system achieves chemomechanical transduction by converting propagating chemical signals into traveling mechanical stiffening fronts.
-This transduction occurs through a multi-step cascade, consisting of enzymatically-induced pH decrease, pH-responsive \ce{Ca^2+} release from CaEDTA complexes, \ce{Ca^2+} diffusion to alginate chains, and progressive increase of reversible crosslinking bonds.
-The mechanical front propagates at approximately \qty{4}{\um\per\minute}, which is 5 times slower than the chemical wave, revealing the slower kinetic timescales of \ce{Ca^2+}-mediated crosslinking that govern the transduction process.
-This chemomechanical coupling drives autonomous material stiffening, increasing the shear modulus by up to 2.1-fold (from \qtyrange{2.1}{4.5}{\kilo\pascal}) and establishing mechanical gradients that persist for days due to slowed \ce{H+} diffusion within the strongly buffered \ac{DN} hydrogel.
-By integrating chemical sensing, autocatalytic signal amplification, wave-mediated signal transmission, and chemomechanical transduction within a single programmable material system, this work establishes design principles for the next generation of autonomous, adaptive materials with potential applications in adaptive soft robotics, autonomous sensing platforms, and intelligent biomedical devices.
+This transduction occurs through a multi-step cascade, consisting of enzymatically-induced pH decrease, pH-triggered \ce{Ca^2+} release from CaEDTA complexes, \ce{Ca^2+} diffusion to alginate chains, and a progressive increase in crosslinking degree.
+The mechanical front propagates at approximately \qty{12}{\um\per\minute}, which is \qty{40}{\percent} slower than the chemical wave, revealing the slower kinetic timescales of \ce{Ca^2+}-mediated crosslinking that govern the transduction process.
+This chemomechanical coupling drives autonomous material stiffening, increasing the shear modulus by up to 2.1-fold and establishing mechanical gradients that persist for days due to slowed \ce{H+} diffusion within the strongly buffered \ac{DN} hydrogel.
+While a remaining gradient in mechanical properties may limit the applicability of such a system, it offers enticing possibilities in some areas, such as tissue engineering or drug delivery.
+By integrating chemical sensing, autocatalytic signal amplification, wave-mediated signal transmission, and chemomechanical transduction within a single programmable material system, this work provides key mechanistic insights into chemomechanical coupling required for the development of next-generation autonomous, adaptive materials with predictable, application-matched spatiotemporal mechanical adaptation.